-- The City should consider procedures and policies that encourage builders and homeowners to build high performance, climate positive, or positive energy homes.
-Positive energy homes generate more energy than they use, meaning they can export electricity back to the grid.
+The City should consider procedures and policies that encourage builders and homeowners to build high performance homes.
 These procedures and policies should include opinion pieces and editorials in local newspapers, City Council proclamations, "green house" plaques, reduced permit fees, or other actions that will be of minimal cost to the City.
-Establish procedures and policies that incentivize performance improvements for existing buildings. - While much of this chapter has focused on implementing best practices relating to the construction of new buildings, we must remember that more than 90% of the buildings in Oberlin were built before the development of efficiency standards.
+Establish procedures and policies that incentivize performance improvements for existing buildings.

+While much of this chapter has focused on implementing best practices relating to the construction of new buildings, we must remember that more than 90% of the buildings in Oberlin were built before the development of efficiency standards.
 New high-performance buildings will do nothing to offset the energy consumption of existing buildings.
 The City should also consider establishing similar policies and procedures for commercial building and home owners to reduce the consumption of energy in these existing buildings.
 Incentives such as low or no interest loans, or outright financial support for implementing recognized efficiency measures should be established.
 Builders and developers should be encouraged to perform lifecycle cost analyses to confirm the savings in energy costs as well as repair and replacement costs compared to conventional building practices.
 As with the new construction, there are several programs and incentives that could provide recognition and encouragement for improving the energy performance of an existing home or commercial building.